dotnet/aspnetcore/README.md

 ## What is this?

 `JavaScriptServices` is a set of technologies for ASP.NET Core developers.
-It provides infrastructure that you'll find useful it you use Angular 2 / React / Knockout / etc. on the client, or if you build your client-side resources using Webpack, or otherwise want to execute JavaScript on the server at runtime.
+It provides infrastructure that you'll find useful if you use Angular 2 / React / Knockout / etc. on the client, or if you build your client-side resources using Webpack, or otherwise want to execute JavaScript on the server at runtime.

 This repo contains: